X

 The world of SEO is continuously changing as time goes by.
 A few years ago, article directories used to be one of the best methods of cultivating “working” backlinks.
 It was simple, cheap, and effective: post one blog post on ten article directories and get hundreds of backlinks from websites that “borrowed” your content with the condition of pointing one or more links back to your site.

-As more and more webmasters used this tactic, the quality of the content has suffered big modifications: poorly written content, duplicated content, and keyword-stuffed content was all over the place.
+As more and more webmasters used this tactic, the quality of the content suffered big modifications: poorly written content, duplicated content, and keyword-stuffed content were all over the place.
 Google took action and started penalizing low-quality backlinks that came from exploited article directories.

 Nowadays, posting your content on article directories is a high-risk attempt to grow in rankings, so you’d better avoid it.
 Guest posting is fine, as long as the website that links back to your blog doesn’t feature duplicated or spun content.